brillout/wildcard-api/docs/rpc.md

 > :heavy_check_mark:
 > After reading this document,
 > you will be able to choose the right tool for the job:
-> you will know in what situations whether RPC or REST/GraphQL should be used.
+> you will know in what situations whether RPC or REST/GraphQL is best.

 - [What is RPC](#what-is-rpc)
 - [Schema vs Schemaless](#schema-vs-schemaless)